PVDoriginal/firefly/README.md

   - Normal maps
   - Transparent & colored occluders
   - Light banding
+  - Multiple Lightmaps
+  - Render Layers

 Some of the currently planned features are:
   - Occluders casting sprite-based shadows
-  - Mulitple lightmaps
-  - Dithering
   - Light textures

 Check out my [milestone goals](https://github.com/users/PVDoriginal/projects/7/views/2) to see what features are currently planned based on the Bevy release cycle.